 Lines help in directing our eye movement towards a certain point.

-Lines as Elements of design
+Lines as Elements of Design

 Stable, state of rest, plane, secure

-Horizontal represents a plane upon which we stand, such as ground, floor, or the earth.
+Horizontal represents a plane upon which we stand, such as the ground, floor, or the earth.
 They seem to elongate a space widely drawing our eye movement from left to right or vice-versa.
 Thus the room appears wider.
 They represent stability and a state of rest.

 The horizontal line of the wooden frame creates a wider space even though it is narrow.
 It creates a sense of stability.
-The different horizontal lines of the casework, furniture, openings lower the vision and are contemporary.
+The different horizontal lines of the casework, furniture, and openings lower the vision and are contemporary.

 The use of vertical lines in interiors or exterior appear/creates an impression of being taller and heightened.
 It enhances and creates an impression of height.
 Vertical lines of a pillar draw our eyes from the bottom to the top and vice versa.
 They express the state of equilibrium with a force of gravity.